Chelsea Houska And Kailyn Lowry Defend Themselves Against ‘Teen Mom 2’ Edits

 The ladies of Teen Mom 2 have been staying in the news in recent weeks due to their pregnancies and births.
 On January 24, Jenelle Evans welcomed her daughter Ensley Jolie Eason, the third child for Evans and her boyfriend, David, who both have two older children from previous relationships.
 One day later, Chelsea Houska’s second child arrived.

-One month after the birth of Jenelle Evans and Chelsea Houska’s children, their co-star, Kailyn Lowry, announced that she was expecting her third child with a third man.
+One month after the birth of Jenelle Evans and Chelsea Houska’s children, their co-star Kailyn Lowry announced that she was expecting her third child with a third man.
 However, she has yet to reveal who the man is and has confirmed to her fans on Twitter that they are not currently dating.

-As for Lowry’s issues with production, she took to Twitter on March 13, as well, and claimed a scene between her and her now-ex-husband, Javi Marroquin, was edited to make her look bad.
+As for Lowry’s issues with production, she took to Twitter on March 13 as well and claimed a scene between her and her now-ex-husband, Javi Marroquin, was edited to make her look bad.

 “They left out the fact that [Lincoln] was going to another country too,” Kailyn Lowry told her fans.

-During the scene in question, Lowry was seen preparing to say goodbye to her son, but rather than help Marroquin out and allow him to borrow a bag for their 3-year-old son’s clothes, she refused to do so and her fans were enraged.
+During the scene in question, Lowry was seen preparing to say goodbye to her son, but rather than help Marroquin out and allow him to borrow a bag for their 3-year-old son’s clothes, she refused to do so.
+Her fans were enraged.

 “[You] couldn’t even give him a bag for the clothes!
 Smh give him a d*** break girl!
 Karma is gonna bite you,” one woman wrote.
 “That was a lot of clothes!
 Poor Javi man, she goes the extra mile to make s**t hard for him.”